Breathe Carolina: Beginnings (2007)

-Gossip and It's Classy, Not Classic (2007–2008)
+It's Classy, Not Classic (2007–2009)

 Breathe Carolina started in 2007 with Even and Schmitt recording songs on the music-creating software GarageBand for fun.
-They created a Myspace profile, gaining over 10,000 song plays in 2008 and accumulating over 30 million plays during 2009.
-The name Breathe Carolina came from a dream that Schmitt had in 9th grade, about calming down a woman named Carolina.
+They created a MySpace profile, gaining over 10,000 song plays in 2008 and accumulating over 30 million plays during 2009.
+The name Breathe Carolina came from a dream which Schmitt had in 9th grade, about calming down a woman named Carolina.
 Soon afterwards, Even quit his job as a photographer to tour with the group full-time.
-Their first EP, Gossip, was released as an iTunes exclusive on November 26, 2007.
-It was self-released and has since been removed from the store.
+Their first EP, Gossip, was released via iTunes on November 26, 2007.
+In May 2008, the duo signed with Rise Records and announced the release date of their debut studio album, It's Classy, Not Classic.
+Breathe Carolina performed at the Bamboozle Left in April 2008.

-Breathe Carolina recorded their first album using GarageBand, and signed with Rise Records before its release.
+Breathe Carolina recorded their first album using GarageBand.
 The album introduced a few new songs that were not featured on Gossip, including "The Introduction", "No Vacancy", "Show Me Yours", "Classified", "That's Classy", and "You Wish".
-"Don't Forget: Lock The Door" was the only track from the Gossip EP that is not featured on the LP.
-The album was released on September 16, 2008, and was followed by a tour to promote the album.
-Breathe Carolina headlined their tour with Every Avenue, Brokencyde, and the Morning Of.
-While on "The Delicious Tour", they announced that they would be making a music video for "Diamonds".
-The video has appearances made by Millionaires, as well as Josh White from Umbrella Clothing and This City Is Burning Records.
+The album was written, recorded and produced by Schmitt in his home studio in Denver.
+The album was available for streaming on their PureVolume page on September 1, 2008, before it was officially released on September 16.
+It's Classy, Not Classic debuted on the Billboard 200 at number 186.
+Breathe Carolina headlined their fall 2008 tour with Every Avenue, Brokencyde, and The Morning Of.
+They also supported Pierce the Veil on their "The Delicious Tour" in November 2008.
+Breathe Carolina released the lead single from the album, "Diamonds" on February 4, 2009 along with its music video.
+The video features appearances made by Millionaires, as well as Josh White from Umbrella Clothing and This City Is Burning Records.
+In February 2009, they embarked on the Take Action tour with support from Cute Is What We Aim For, Meg & Dia, Every Avenue, and Anarbor.
+Breathe Carolina was featured on Punk Goes Pop 2 performing the track, "See You Again", which was released in March 2009.